Kuel Life

 Airline pricing models are a pet peeve of mine.
 What comes with a ticket these days is questionable at best.
 Seriously, why even start with a ticket?
 What does that actually provide?

-The whole; ‘oh, you’d like to take clothes with you’ that will be $30 to $50 more.
-Or, “you’d like to sit with the person you bought a ticket for on the same transaction”, that’s another $9 to $10 a leg (not a human leg btw, but a leg of the flight).
-Some, more ‘budget-friendly airlines, annoyingly have begun to charge for carry-on bags, too.
+The whole ‘oh, you’d like to take clothes with you’ that will be $30 to $50 more.
+Or, “you’d like to sit with the person you bought a ticket with on the same transaction”, that’s another $9 to $10 a leg (not a human leg, btw, but a leg of the flight).
+Some more ‘budget-friendly airlines, annoyingly, have begun to charge for carry-on bags, too.
 The idea that you now have to pay for the privilege of fighting for space in the overhead bin is crazy making.

 What about WIFI?
 Besides the high prices, you can look forward to internet speeds so slow that they make the network unusable.
 Not to mention the terrible security.
 Want to keep your business, yours?
 Stay off their network.
 The list continues; I won’t go into any other ‘add-ons’ because it will anger me.